mbzama/mbzama/README.md

 ## 🚀 About Me

 I'm a passionate IT professional with expertise in modern technologies and a strong focus on innovative solutions.
-I love building scalable applications, exploring AI/ML technologies using open-source projects.

-- 🔭 Currently working on **AI-powered applications** and **cloud infrastructure**
+- 🔭 Currently working on **AI-powered applications**
 - 🌱 Learning advanced **Machine Learning** and **DevOps** practices
 - 👯 Looking to collaborate on **open source projects**
-- 💬 Ask me about **DevOps, Cloud (AWS/GCP/Azure), AI/ML**
+- 💬 Ask me about **DevOps, Cloud (AWS/GCP/Azure), AI/ML, Blockchain**
 - 📫 How to reach me: **[Your Email]**
 - ⚡ Fun fact: I enjoy automating everything!